 News from the Empire, my newsletter, gives subscribers very short stories about my characters found nowhere else; more articles on the history behind my world, and pictures of my cat.
 At the very least!

-PLUS! a subscriber-only illustrated urban fantasy short story, In An Absent Dream.
+PLUS! a subscriber-only urban fantasy short story, In An Absent Dream.
 “Where I go in my dreams is real.”

 Sign up here.